shahcompbio/lyra-graphql/README.md

 # Lyra

-[Lyra](https://github.com/shahcompbio/lyra) is a web-based visualization platform, featuring several interactive dashboards of single cell genomics data.
+Lyra is a web-based visualization dashboard for single-cell phylogeny.

+The front-end is written using [React](https://reactjs.org/) and [Redux](https://redux.js.org/), and uses a [GraphQL](https://graphql.org/) and [ElasticSearch](https://www.elastic.co/) backend.

 This repo is for the [GraphQL](https://graphql.org/) backend used for Lyra, which features an [Elasticsearch](https://www.elastic.co/) backend.
 Python scripts are used to load data into Elasticsearch.

+## Documentation

+All documentation for Lyra can be found on [https://shahcompbio-lyra.netlify.com](https://shahcompbio-lyra.netlify.com).

 ## Getting Started